 Although The Informationist is concluded well and stands well as a novel in isolation, in Vanessa “Michael” Munroe, author Taylor Stevens has brought into the world a gritty and irresistible heroine who has enormous scope for future adventures.
 Having read the teaser first chapter for the second novel in the series titled The Innocent I cannot wait to get my hands on a copy.

-Author Information: Born into the Children of God, raised in communes across the globe, and denied an education beyond the sixth grade, Taylor Stevens broke free of the cult in order to follow hope and a vague idea of what possibilities lay beyond.
-She now lives in Texas, and is writing her third Vanessa Michael Munroe novel.
-Her dedication in The Informationist reads: To my fellow childhood survivors—you know who you are.
+Born in New York State into an apocalyptic cult, she was raised in communes across the globe and denied an education beyond sixth grade.
+She was in her twenties when she broke free to follow hope and a vague idea of what possibilities lay beyond.
+She now lives in Texas and is at work on the next Munroe novel.

-* I received this paperback copy from Crown Publishing, Random House for review purposes.
-My receiving this title at no cost did not impact my ability to express my honest opinions about it.
+* My receiving this title at no cost did not impact my ability to express my honest opinions about it.